LucaRota4/The_Minority_Reports/README.md

-# Agora Monorepo
+# The Minority Report

-Agora is the first on-chain election platform that ensures complete vote privacy while preserving freedom of speech.
-Built on Ethereum with Fully Homomorphic Encryption (FHE), it enables secure, anonymous voting in decentralized governance spaces.
-This monorepo contains two main components: the core smart contracts and the frontend application.
+The Minority Report is an on-chain voting game that flips democracy on its head—the minority wins.
+Powered by Fully Homomorphic Encryption (FHE) on Ethereum, every vote remains completely secret until the reveal, creating a psychological game where thinking differently pays off.
+Players must predict what others won't choose, making it a fascinating experiment in game theory and human behavior.
+Complete anonymity means no one can prove how you voted, forcing pure strategic thinking over social pressure.
+This monorepo contains both the smart contracts and the frontend application.

 ## Documentation